top of page

 Garden volunteer

 Manchester Urban Diggers, our friends at Platt Fields Market Garden, provided a start-up scheme for the project in 2021 in the midst of lockdown.
 Since then, it has been shaped entirely by the interests and knowledge of the volunteers who come along, a collective effort where all donations are welcome and everything is found a home.
-Over the five years since the project began, the group have transformed what was an unused and neglected area behind the Hall into a sunlit sanctuary for the senses that is also enjoyed by other Platt Hall user groups, including Stay and Play families, Health & Wellbeing participants, local primary schools and ESOL groups.
+Over the five years since the project began, the group have transformed what was an unused and neglected area behind the Hall into a sunlit sanctuary for the senses that is also enjoyed by other Platt Hall user groups, including Stay & Play families, Health & Wellbeing participants, local primary schools and ESOL groups.

-What can you expect to do?
+What can you do?